Sweden heading into Nato, after Orbán-Kristersson deal

 He also told Swedish prime minister Ulf Kristersson to come to Budapest prior to ratification as a gesture of respect.

-For his part, Kristersson initially told Orbán he would only come after ratification had been done.
+For his part, Kristersson initially told Orbán he would only come after ratification had been finalised.

 But the Swedish leader caved on Tuesday, saying he would go to Budapest on Friday, in a meeting which he framed as planning for Hungary's EU presidency, which starts in July.